Clever Hans (fairy tale)

-"Clever Hans" (German "Der gescheite Hans") is a fairy tale collected by the Brothers Grimm (KHM 32) about a boy who ruins his engagement with a girl through a variety of comedic events.
+"Clever Hans" (German: Der gescheite Hans) is a fairy tale collected by the Brothers Grimm (KHM 32) about a boy who ruins his engagement with a girl through a variety of comedic events.
 The title is claimed by most people to be ironic.
 It is Aarne-Thompson type 1685 and 1696.

 Plot summary

-A boy named Hans has a conversation with his mother every morning (in the morning conversations he simply is telling her he is going to meet his fiancee Gretel) and evening (in which his mother reprimands him for mishandling a gift from his fiancee).
+A boy named Hans has a conversation with his mother every morning (in the morning conversations he simply is telling her he is going to meet his fiancée Gretel) and evening (in which his mother reprimands him for mishandling a gift from his fiancée).
 Every morning when Hans meets Gretel he asks her for a gift.
 In order, she gives him: